CAPSULE

 Lights ON!

-The tracking capability of the Capsule band also enables resource optimisation around the facility.
+The Capsule band also enables resource optimisation.

 Vibration and light feedback